 Cultural additions and their nice excuses

 How I did it?
-Let me tell you the secret: the secret is not no to have additions, the key point is to replace negative ones for positive ones, like for instance instead of watch TV all the time, just decide to become organized!
+Let me tell you the secret: the secret is not any to have additions, the key point is to replace negative ones for positive ones, like for instance instead of watch TV all the time, just decide to become organized!
 An organization Guru!
-That is nowadays my preferred addition, it is something that spark joy in my life.
-When I sense that I need to feel connected to myself, when I have the need of feel save or to feel I am doing something different, I suddenly have a hurry to tide everything up (again and again) and to change things in my house!
+That is nowadays my preferred addition, it is something that sparks joy in my life.
+When I sense that I need to feel connected to myself when I have the need to feel safe or to feel I am doing something different, I suddenly have a hurry to tide everything up (again and again) and to change things in my house!
 Like moving the sofa, adding another deco, creating a family DIY project.

 I am also addicted to happiness and positivism.
-I had the need to feel happy, because that connected me to the real me!
-So during the day I had to look for small little things that made me happy: a smile, a kind word to someone, smelling a flower, saying a joke (even if mines are quite bad), helping someone.
+I had the need to feel happy because that connected me to the real me!
+So during the day, I had to look for small little things that made me happy: a smile, a kind word to someone, smelling a flower, saying a joke (even if mines are quite bad), helping someone.
 Talking to someone.
-Those are part of the habits that became really important to me because they help me to fulfil a basic need of humans: the need of growth.
+Those are part of the habits that became really important to me because they help me to fulfill a basic need of humans: the need for growth.
 In order to stop a negative habit, we should find a positive one to replace it.
-So I replace Coke by sparking water, coffee by warm water with lemon and or Matcha tea.
+So I replace Coke with sparking water, coffee with warm water with lemon, and or Matcha tea.

 And what about you?
 What are your additions?
-What made you feel connected, save, recognized?
+What made you feel connected, safe, recognized?
 If you need help, contact me.
-Let’s discuss about it!
+Let’s talk about it!